reidchatham/api.reidchatham.com/README.md

 Now try navigating to the ip address of your Droplet to see that it's working.
 Better yet try it on a different computer, then you know it's working.

-Redeploy new changes to the server
+Redeploy new changes to the Swarm
 - Run `make docker_stack_deploy`.

 ## Server